-To display virtual media drive details:
+To display and close virtual media drive details:

 - 1. Display the Stats dialog box from the Tools-Stats tab of the KVM Video Viewer menu.
 The dialog box expands to display the Details table.
 Each row indicates: - Target Drive Name used for the mapped drive, such as Virtual CD 1 or Virtual CD 2. - Mapped to Identical to Drive information that appears in the Client View Drive column. - Read Bytes and Write Bytes Amount of data transferred since the mapping. - Duration Elapsed time since the drive was mapped. - 2.
-To close the Details table, click Details again.
+Click Details again to close the Details table.